OLaprevote/pyrolyse/README.md

 ## Todo

-- Add missing docstrings.
-- Add a line like "Modified by pyrolyse in pyrolise.movers.simple" in every docstring so that modification is easily seen and source code is easily found.
+- Include PyRosetta as a dependency in setup.py
 - Write a setup.py with more than one line and add a version following [semantic versioning](https://semver.org/).
 - Then add a version tag on git.
 Or go clever parmed way and use the Versioneer.
 - Patch Mover base class: hopefully its changes repercut on other movers.
-- Probably not, though, but argument list can then be imported and concatenated for each movers.
+- Probably not, though, but argument lists can then be imported and concatenated for each movers.
 - Finish to process movers which were partially but not fully monkey-patched.
 - Modify Movemap attributes.